On the semicontinuity problem of fibers and global $F$-regularity: Characterization of globally -regular varieties

+splits for $e \gg 0$.
+The requisite maps for constructing the diagram have been given in the first step.
+Together with $(\ref{splitmap2})$, we have a commutative diagram:

+Since the top horizontal map splits by our assumption, so does the bottom horizontal map. \end{proof}

-We prove the main theorem in this section.
-For its proof, we need the discussion on the ubiquity on Gorenstein rings, due to Prof. K-i.
-Watanabe (unpublished result).
-The author is grateful to him for explaining this idea.
+In view of this lemma, globally $F$-regular of type $k$ is the same as the geometrically globally $F$-regular over $k$.
+We prove the main theorem.
+First, we need some discussions on the ubiquity on Gorenstein rings, which is due to Prof. K-i.
+Watanabe.
+Since he has never published this idea, we explain it in detail.
+The author is grateful to him.

-\begin{discussion} Let $E$ be a $\mathbb{Q}$-divisor on a normal projective variety $X$ over an algebraically closed field $k$ with $\dim X \ge 2$.
-Write
+\begin{proposition}[K-i.
+Watanabe] Let $X$ be a connected normal projective variety over an algebraically closed field $k$ with $\dim X \ge 2$.
+Suppose that $X$ is Cohen-Macaulay and satisfies $H^i(X,\mathscr{O}_X)=0$ for all $0<i<\dim X$.
+Then there exists an ample $\mathbb{Q}$-divisor $E$ such that the generalized section ring $R:=R(X,E)$ is Gorenstein. \end{proposition}